"One language sets you in a corridor for life. Two languages open every door along the way." - Frank Smith

 Autumn Children start the year learning a wider range of classroom language - either instructions they will need to understand or language they may need to use within the class, in order to promote use of the target language.
 They then learn about the geography of France with a focus on its position within Europe.
 Whilst revising the ‘je me présente’ topic, there is a greater emphasis on children asking questions, rather than just answering them.
 Around half-term, children revise parts of the body and learn how to say if they have a pain somewhere.
 They learn how to conjugate parts of ‘avoir’ in order to do this.
 As Christmas approaches, they start to learn a new Christmas carol and words associated with the Nativity.
 They make a Christmas card, labelling the Nativity scene, for a person of their choice.
 In the course of the term, numbers up to 59 will be learnt and practised.

 Summer In the final term, children learn a range of food and drink.
 They also learn how to express whether they like or dislike certain foods.
 They carry out a survey of their classmates in order to practise asking about their likes and dislikes before learning how to order food in a café.
 Children then produce a menu for a French café which they will use later in the term as they perform a French play that is set in a café before travelling back in time and telling the audience a bit about the history of the French Revolution.
+In the middle of the term, we invite parents/carers in to join our French Breakfast which is served by the pupils, giving them an opportunity to use the French that they have learned.

 Autumn We start the year revising ‘Je me Présente’.
 Children then learn numbers up to 999; they will be given the opportunity to practise this throughout the year.
 We move onto learning various places around town and in the countryside (en ville/à la campagne).
 Children will also learn to ask and give directions and use the singular parts of the verb ‘aller’ (to go), having revised the concept of conjugation.
 Children develop their knowledge of France - especially northern France.
 Finally, they research a non-European Francophone country and present it - making reference to particular customs and traditions.